Matt Rosendale: U.S. House of Representatives

-Elections

-2014
+2014 election

-In 2013, incumbent Representative Steve Daines announced that he would not seek reelection and would instead run for the United States Senate.
+In 2013, incumbent representative Steve Daines announced that he would not seek reelection and would instead run for the United States Senate.
 Rosendale then announced his candidacy to succeed Daines in the U.S. House of Representatives.
-In addition to Rosendale, the Republican field included former State Senators Ryan Zinke and Corey Stapleton, State Representative Elsie Arntzen, and real estate investor Drew Turiano.
+In addition to Rosendale, the Republican field included former state senators Ryan Zinke and Corey Stapleton, state representative Elsie Arntzen, and real estate investor Drew Turiano.

 Rosendale came in third place with 28.8% of the vote, behind Zinke's 33.3% and Stapleton's 29.3%.
 Arntzen and Turiano received 6.9% and 1.7%, respectively.

-2020
+2020 election

-In June 2019, Representative Greg Gianforte announced that he would not seek reelection and would instead run for governor to replace term-limited Governor Steve Bullock.
+In June 2019, Representative Greg Gianforte announced that he would not seek reelection and would instead run for governor to replace term-limited governor Steve Bullock.
 Days later, Rosendale announced he would run for the open seat.

-Rosendale received the early endorsement of President Trump.
+Rosendale received the early endorsement of President Donald Trump.
 He also received early endorsements from elected officials around the country, including Senator Ted Cruz, Senator Rand Paul, House Republican Leader Kevin McCarthy, House Republican Whip Steve Scalise and Representative Jim Jordan, as well as the endorsement of the Crow Tribe of Montana.
 He won the six-way Republican primary with 48.3% of the vote, carrying every county.

 Rosendale defeated Democratic nominee Kathleen Williams in the general election in November, with 56.4% of the vote to her 43.6%.

-2022
+2022 election

-As a result of the 2020 census and redistricting cycle, Montana regained a congressional district after having had a single at-large district since 1993.
-Rosendale ran for reelection in the reconstituted second district, which covers the eastern two-thirds of the state and includes Billings, Great Falls, Helena and his home in Glendive.
+As a result of the 2020 census and redistricting cycle, Montana regained a congressional district having had a single at-large district since 1993.
+Rosendale ran for reelection in the reconstituted second district, which covers the eastern two-thirds of the state and includes Billings, Great Falls, and Helena.

-Rosendale again received Trump's endorsement and won the Republican primary with 75.7% of the vote.
-He won the general election with 56.6% of the vote, to Independent Gary Buchanan's 22.0% and Democrat Penny Ronning's 20.1%.
+Rosendale again received Trump's endorsement and won the 2022 Republican primary in the second district.
+He won the general election with 56.6% of the vote to Independent Gary Buchanan's 22.0% and Democrat Penny Ronning's 20.1%.

 Tenure

+Rosendale was sworn in as a member of the House of Representatives on January 3, 2021.

 Along with all other Senate and House Republicans, Rosendale voted against the American Rescue Plan Act of 2021.

-In June 2021, Rosendale was among 21 House Republicans to vote against a resolution to give the Congressional Gold Medal to police officers who defended the U.S. Capitol on January 6.
-Also in June 2021, he was among 14 House Republicans to vote against passing legislation to establish June 19, or Juneteenth, as a federal holiday.